Comparing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

 |2.38

-Greenlane currently has a consensus price target of $5.86, indicating a potential upside of 170.05%.
-Core & Main has a consensus price target of $30.00, indicating a potential upside of 17.92%.
-Given Greenlane’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Greenlane is more favorable than Core & Main.
+Greenlane presently has a consensus target price of $5.86, suggesting a potential upside of 151.50%.
+Core & Main has a consensus target price of $30.00, suggesting a potential upside of 18.53%.
+Given Greenlane’s stronger consensus rating and higher probable upside, equities analysts clearly believe Greenlane is more favorable than Core & Main.

 This table compares Greenlane and Core & Main’s revenue, earnings per share and valuation.